luckboy/Letin/doc/vm.md

 The try operation and the first function and the function of exception handling return a tuple with any value and the IO object.

+The rethrow instruction throws caught exception in the function of exception handling.
+This instruction takes the IO object from the first argument.
+If the exception isn't caught by the try operation, the rethrow instruction throws the system exception of the NO_ERROR number.

+### Stack trace

+The Letin virtual machine supports a stack trace.
+The stack trace is saved after exception throw.
+The stack trace contains elements which are four fields.
+Four fields of stack trace element are:

+* flag of native function
+* function index
+* optional function name
+* instruction address

+The stack trace can be load as tuple array by a stack trace instruction.
+The stack trace instruction gives the stack trace with the IO object if system exception or user exception is caught, otherwise this instruction gives empty array with the IO object.
+This operation takes the IO object.
+The stack trace hasn't to be load after next function of exception handling.
+The rethrow instruction concatenates old stack trace with new stack trace.

 ## Instructions